The Future of Glaucoma Surgery

 Micropulse laser trabeculoplasty (MLT) promises to provide the same pressure-lowering effects as argon laser trabeculoplasty (ALT) and selective laser trabeculoplasty (SLT) with less energy and inflammation than the other procedures.
-MLT uses a specific diode laser (IQ 810, Iridex) with a much longer pulse length than SLT, but the temperature rises slowly, because laser energy is delivered in short microbursts over an extended period of time (milliseconds versus nanoseconds for SLT).
+MLT uses a specific diode laser (IQ 810 and IQ 532, Iridex) with a much longer pulse length than SLT, but the temperature rises slowly, because laser energy is delivered in short microbursts over an extended period of time (milliseconds versus nanoseconds for SLT).
 The micropulse helps to minimize the spikes in eye pressure that can sometimes occur after a laser procedure.

 In this procedure, first the doctor makes a small incision in the eye.
 Then the Canaloplasty microcatheter is inserted into the eye's drainage system canal.
 The doctor then uses the microcatheter to circle the canal and enlarge it to help the aqueous fluid to drain.
 Then the microcatheter is removed and a suture is placed within the canal to keep it open.
 The idea is to restore the eye's drainage system to lower the pressure in the eye.
 The Canaloplasty microcatheter, which treats open-angle glaucoma, was granted FDA clearance in September 2008.